i Employment law framework

 The company is only required to comply with a consultation period with the worker’s legal representatives and notify the government of redundancies where, in a period of 90 days, the lay-off affects at least:

-- a 10 workers in companies that employ fewer than 100 workers;
+- 10 workers in companies that employ fewer than 100 workers;

-- c 30 workers in companies that employ more than 300 workers.
+- 30 workers in companies that employ more than 300 workers.

 Among other formalities, a copy of the notice of the opening of the consultation period shall be sent by the employer to the Labour Inspectorate.
 Further, at the end of the consultation period, the employer shall inform the Inspectorate of the results thereof.